 There are several common Australian gutter types used on modern buildings.
 The main options include:

-Fascia Gutters - These gutters are fixed to the bottom edge of the roof fascia board.
+- Fascia Gutters— These gutters are fixed to the bottom edge of the roof fascia board.
 The front lip of the gutter overhangs slightly to catch water runoff.
-Fascia gutters provide a tidy finish with the roofline compared to exposed gutters.
+Compared to exposed gutters, fascia gutters provide a tidy finish to the roofline.
 They are sometimes referred to as concealed gutters.

-Square Gutters - As the name suggests, these have an angled square or rectangular profile.
+- Square Gutters - As the name suggests, these have an angled square or rectangular profile.
 Square gutters are a common choice made from galvanised steel.
 They can also be fabricated from Colorbond® steel for added durability.
 Round Gutters - Round or half-round gutters have a curved semi-circular profile.
 This style often complements more traditional architecture.
-Round gutters were commonly made from copper, but are also available in cheaper materials like Colorbond, PVC and galvanised steel.
+Round gutters are commonly made from copper but are also available in cheaper materials like Colorbond, PVC, and galvanised steel.

-Colorbond® Steel Gutters - Colorbond® steel is a specialised Australian product made by Bluescope Steel.
-It utilises a corrosion-resistant zinc-aluminium alloy coating.
-Colorbond® steel gutters are available in various profiles and provide a strong yet lightweight option.
+- Colorbond® Steel Gutters—Bluescope Steel manufactures Colorbond® steel, a specialised Australian product.
+It uses a corrosion-resistant zinc-aluminium alloy coating and is available in various profiles.
+Colorbond® steel gutters are a strong yet lightweight option.

 The right type of gutter depends on factors like the roof design, architecture, budget and performance needs.
 Gutter specialists can advise on selecting the most suitable system.